zepgram/module-multi-threading/README.md

 As such, it is the responsibility of the user of this module to thoroughly test it in a development environment before deploying it to a production environment.
 I decline all responsibility for any issues or damages that may occur as a result of using this module.
-Great power comes with greater responsibility, use it wisely.
+With great power comes great responsibility, use it wisely.